-The materiality of misstatement(s) in disclosures, which is to be taken into consideration during the limited assurance engagement, is linked but is not the same as the "double materiality" to be used by the entity in the preparation of the sustainability statements in accordance with the ESRS, to determine the matters to be reported on.
+The materiality of a misstatement in a disclosure is linked but is not the same as the "double materiality" to be used by the entity in the preparation of the sustainability statements in accordance with the ESRS, to determine the matters to be reported on.

-Materiality is relevant for both quantitative and qualitative disclosures, considering the potential influence of the misstatement(s) on the intended users of the information.
+Materiality is relevant for both quantitative and qualitative disclosures, considering the potential impact of the misstatement(s) on the intended users of the information.